wp-plugins/better-random-redirect/readme.txt

 You can use the URL you set up in the configuration, and optionally append cat= and/or posttype= as part of the URL query string.

-Alternatively, for sidebar items, you can use the PHP Widget along with some php code like <code><?php echo do_sidebar('[random-url]'); ?></code> to resolve the shortcode to a link that includes the r= attribute to defeat URL-based caching.
+Alternatively, for sidebar items, you can use the PHP Widget along with some php code like <code><?php echo do_shortcode('[random-url]'); ?></code> to resolve the shortcode to a link that includes the r= attribute to defeat URL-based caching.

 = What is the r= parameter I see at the end of generated URLs? =